 People are going to provide you with a multitude of reasons not to pursue your dream of being a comedian.
 "You're not funny!" was my first wife's favorite.
 "Wow!
-Being funny is hard," was my mom's.
+Being funny is hard," was my mom's favorite.
 And I have heard a variety of people ask, "Do comedians make money?"

 As a novice, you don't need to worry about being funny to commit to pursuing comedy as a career.
-Through applying yourself, you can become funny.
-From Day 1 of this endeavor, you will need the passion, the drive, to push past people's perceptions, pessimism, and misplaced protectionism.
+By applying yourself, you can become funny.
+From Day 1 of this endeavor, you will need the passion and the drive to push past people's perceptions, pessimism, and misplaced protectionism.

 To help your cause, avoid any negative influences against your comedic goals, and seek positive, constructive input and mentors.

 Most people will tell you that artistic pursuits require talent.
 Additionally, with regard to comedy, most comedians would agree.
-They see talent as the foundation onto which you build skill.
+They see talent as the foundation on which you build skills.
 Frankly, most comedians are wrong.